lmaccherone/Lumenize/README.md

   * `$addToSet()` is now `uniqueValues()`
   * More parameters are pushed into the config Object parameter
   * OLAPCube introduced.
 It's a great general purpose calculator and surprisingly it is as efficient as the hand-coded calculators.
-I will reimplemented the TimeInStateCalculator to use the OLAPCube, which gave it incremental updating for free.
+I reimplemented the TimeInStateCalculator to use the OLAPCube, which gave it incremental updating for free.
   * ChartTime is now Time, ChartTimeRange is now Timeline, ChartTimeIterator is now TimelineIterator.
-All three are now moved out to the TZTime package and have various other backward breaking changes mostly having to do with defaults, method names, and method signatures.
+All three have various other backward breaking changes mostly having to do with defaults, method names, and method signatures.
 There are no semantic changes.
   * ChartTimeInStateCalculator is now TimeInStateCalculator.
 * 0.4.8 - 2012-12-08 - Turn off prefer global
 * 0.4.7 - 2012-12-08 - Updated dependencies